Joaquin Berrios: Career

-In 2016, after a long musical hiatus, he created In the Garden of Eve, a ten-song album with brass and woodwind arrangements.
+In 2016, after a long musical hiatus, he recorded In the Garden of Eve, a ten-song album with brass and woodwind arrangements.
 Drums were performed by Phoenix Rivera, saxophone by Michael Sinisgalli, and lead/back female vocals by Joana Hughes.
 Berrios wrote, produced, arranged, performed (guitars, bass, piano and vocals), recorded and mixed the album.
 In the Garden of Eve was mastered by Brian Lucey at Magic Garden Mastering Studios.

-The video for the first single "Crash", was recorded at America filmworks in Miami, and features Argentinian dancer, Andrea Leggieri performing with singer Joana Hughes.
+The video for the first single "Crash" was recorded at America Filmworks in Miami, and features Argentinian dancer Andrea Leggieri performing with singer Joana Hughes.

-In 2017 Berrios compose an album inspired in the political events that took over life in the United States of America that Year.
-A collection of songs intertwined forming a conceptual album that explores the composer's perception of the different topics dominating the American discourse at that time, from immigration, to racism, to war, to climate change.
-The Album was named "2017 The Year of the Bully" and was released in August 2018.
-Again, Berrios had musicians Phoenix Rivera on drums, Michael Sinisgalli on tenor Sax and Joana Huges on Vocals.
-Bass, Guitars, Piano and lead Vocals were performed by the Author as well as the recording, mixing and mastering stages of the project too.
+In 2017 Berrios compose an album inspired in the political events that took over life in the United States that year.
+The album was named 2017 The Year of the Bully and was released in August 2018.
+Again, Berrios had musicians Phoenix Rivera on drums, Michael Sinisgalli on tenor Sax and Joana Hughes on vocals.

-In 2019 Berrios composed "Requiem for Utopia".
+In 2019 Berrios composed Requiem for Utopia.
 The author was inspired by the social unrest going on in America with president Trump's first impeachment and more specifically by the events happening in his native Chile.
 This album was also a conceptual one, but this time manly based on piano music.
 The tracking stage was done at the beginning of the COVID-19 pandemic, limiting the range of instruments and performers involved for safety reasons.

-Berrios recorded, mixed and master the album and played all instruments except Drums, that one more time, were performed by New York drummer Phoenix Rivera.
-The album was released in May 2020.

-The same year, Berrios released "Rotten apples from the garden of Eve".
-Due to the stay at home orders and social distancing imposed by the fight against the pandemic, Berrios decided to revisit a series of songs coming from the "In the Garden of eve" recordings that didn't make the cut and release them as a new Album.
+In 2020, Berrios released Rotten Apples From the Garden of Eve.
+Due to the stay at home orders and social distancing imposed by the fight against the pandemic, Berrios decided to revisit a series of songs coming from the In the Garden of Eve recordings that didn't make the cut and release them as a new album.

-In 2024 Berrios releases “The One”.
-A “musical documentary” about the presidency of Donald J. Trump 2016–2020.
+In 2024 Berrios released The One.
+A musical documentary about the presidency of Donald J. Trump 2016–2020.
 The music was released as an album and also as a long format musical video.
-The work, narrates the main events of said presidential term through the composer perspective.
+The work narrates the main events of said presidential term through the composer's perspective.
 Once again, Berrios wrote, performed, recorded, mixed and mastered the album.